 The second reaction is one of your higher cortical center, which is associated with logic and reasoning.
 This part of the brain allows you to have effective conversations, digest reading material and organize an email.
 It tells you, “Look, this German Shepherd isn’t necessarily dangerous.
 It’s being held on a leash by its owner, it’s walking more than 10 feet away from me, and it doesn’t appear to on the verge of attacking anyone.
 Carry on.”

 In our modern day, one of our biggest mental hurdles is that, unlike our ancestors from the Stone Age, we are no longer dodging Saber Tooth Tigers and slithering into caves to avoid acts of God on a daily or weekly basis.
 Today, the majority of our fears are psychological and hypothetical.
 This includes fears such as not landing that hefty promotion, being ghosted by a love interest, losing followers on Instagram or getting into a traffic accident, etc.

 And when we’re guided by fear, we are living in a world of doom-filled narratives and “what if’s,” which isn’t living at all.
 It’s irrational–robbing us of joy, productivity and the deliciousness of being present.
-But because our fears are so deeply ingrained in our psyches, we often confuse its messages as being a flash of intuition.
+But because our fears are so deeply ingrained in our psyches, we often confuse the messages as being flashes of intuition.
 The two speak totally different languages, though.
 Because, while intuition might warn of danger, it doesn’t thunder with a feeling of doom.

-Some experts say journaling might make your impressions clearer.
+Some experts say journaling and meditation might make your impressions clearer.